nonnontrivial/ctts/README.md

 - continuous "snapshots" of sky brightness over H3 cells in geojson

 ## run

-Follow these steps to continuously generate snapshots of sky brightness over H3 cells in a given geojson file:

 1. clone the repo
 2. run the containers: